Vieshoth/vieshoth.github.io/_posts/Bigdata/2018-12-29-PART-1_Scala_identifiers.markdown

 ---
 layout: post
-title:  "SCALA IDENTIFIERS"
+title:  "PART-1: SCALA IDENTIFIERS"
 date:   2018-12-29 19:45:31 +0530
 categories: Bigdata
 ---

 #### What is Scala
 Scala is a
-	* jvm based language - Scala project binary can be run directly in the jvm environment
+- jvm based language - Scala project binary can be run directly in the jvm environment
-	* Functional programming language - Functional programming means avoiding mutability.
+- Functional programming language - Functional programming means avoiding mutability.
 Scala 	language has provision to avoid mutability.
-	* Pure OOL (Object Oriented Language) - In Scala everything is object.
+- Pure OOL (Object Oriented Language) - In Scala everything is object.
 There is no primitive datatypes in Scala

 #### Functional Programing